 “The change in status signals significant progress in the recovery of these fish,” Anderson said.
 “Since 2014, we’ve measured record numbers of razorback suckers using a fish ladder to bypass a large dam a few miles upstream of Palisade and access additional habitat upstream.”

-Because of this year’s above-average snowpack, the higher flow of water was spread out over several days.
-That ensured the Colorado River was “bank full” to help the fish habitat while also preventing flooding in communities along the river.
+The higher flow of water is spread out over several days to prevent flooding in communities along the river.

 Improving the environment

 The coordinated releases are part of the Upper Colorado River Endangered Fish Recovery Program established in 1988 to bring the four fish species back from the brink of extinction.